-To understand the origin of these behaviors, let us first look at the inter-layer coupling, $J_{\perp}$, given in Eq.~(\ref{eq:Jperp}).
-In our effective model, $J_{\perp}$ depends on the temperature as shown in Fig.~\ref{fig:fig2}(c).
-At high temperatures, $J_{\perp}$ takes the bare value of the ferromagnetic coupling $J_2$ between the neighboring TCNQ spins.
-At the lowest temperature $T\sim0\,\rm{K}$, $J_{\perp}$ approaches $(1-2\eta)J_2<0$, due to the oxygen adsorption.
-Accordingly, at an intermediate temperature $T_{\rm rev}$, $J_{\perp}$ vanishes and a sign reversal takes place.
-From Fig.~\ref{fig:fig2}(c), one finds $T_{\rm rev}$ depends on the applied pressure and increases with $P$.
-In Fig.~\ref{fig:fig2}(a)-(d), $T_{\rm{rev}}$ for each pressure is shown by a vertical dashed line.
-Comparing Fig.~\ref{fig:fig2}(a) and (c), one can observe that $T_{\rm rev}$ is almost equal to $T_{\rm AF}$ at high pressures, while it is slightly higher than $T_{\rm{AF}}$ below $10\,\rm{kPa}$.
-This small discrepancy between $T_{\rm rev}$ and $T_{\rm AF}$ at lower pressures can be understood from the metastable state.
+To understand the origin of these behaviors, let us first examine the interlayer coupling, $J_{\perp}$, given in Eq.~(\ref{eq:Jperp}).
+In our effective model, $J_{\perp}$ depends on the temperature, as shown in Fig.~\ref{fig:fig2}(c).
+At high temperatures, $J_{\perp}$ takes the bare value of the ferromagnetic coupling $J_2$ between neighboring TCNQ spins.
+At the lowest temperature $T\sim0\,\rm{K}$, $J_{\perp}$ approaches $(1-2\eta)J_2<0$ because of oxygen adsorption.
+Accordingly, at an intermediate temperature $T_{\rm rev}$, $J_{\perp}$ vanishes, and sign reversal occurs.
+From Fig.~\ref{fig:fig2}(c), we find $T_{\rm rev}$ depends on the applied pressure and increases with $P$.
+In Fig.~\ref{fig:fig2}(a)-(d), $T_{\rm{rev}}$ for each pressure is indicated by a vertical dashed line.
+Comparing Figs.~\ref{fig:fig2}(a) and (c), it can be observed that $T_{\rm rev}$ is almost equal to $T_{\rm AF}$ at high pressures, while it is slightly higher than $T_{\rm{AF}}$ below $10\,\rm{kPa}$.
+This small discrepancy between $T_{\rm rev}$ and $T_{\rm AF}$ at lower pressures can be attributed to a metastable state.
 At low pressures, the difference between $T_{\rm rev}$ and $T_{\rm F}$ becomes so large that a large uniform magnetization already develops at $T_{\rm rev}$.
 Consequently, the system cannot immediately relax to the true ground state.
-Actually, the true ground state of the effective Hamiltonian, Eq.~(\ref{eq:EffectiveHamiltonian}), is the state with a perfect inter-plane antiferromagnetic order whose total magnetization is $M_{\rm{tot}}=0$.
-In the inset of Fig.~\ref{fig:fig2}(a), we show the magnetization process starting from the true ground state("cold-start protocol").
-In this case, the domain wall formation does not occur and $T_{\rm{AF}}$ coincides with $T_{\rm{rev}}$.
-The residual magnetization observed in Fig.~\ref{fig:fig2}(a) in decreasing temperature will be attributed to the remaining ferromagnetic domains[Fig.~\ref{fig:fig2}(e)], whose tendency is stronger at low pressures than at high pressures.
+The true ground state of the effective Hamiltonian in Eq.~(\ref{eq:EffectiveHamiltonian}) is the state with perfect inter-plane antiferromagnetic order for which the total magnetization is $M_{\rm{tot}}=0$.
+In the inset of Fig.~\ref{fig:fig2}(a), we show the magnetization process starting from the true ground state(``cold-start protocol'').
+In this case, domain wall formation does not occur, and $T_{\rm{AF}}$ coincides with $T_{\rm{rev}}$.
+The residual magnetization observed in Fig.~\ref{fig:fig2}(a) with decreasing temperature can be attributed to the remaining ferromagnetic domains[Fig.~\ref{fig:fig2}(e)], whose tendency is stronger at lower pressures than at higher pressures.